darinz/DL/02_Neural_Network/02_multi_layer_perceptrons.md

 ---

 ## Implementation in Python

+> **Annotation:** Let's walk through the code step by step.
+Comments are added to clarify each part.

 Let's break down a basic implementation of an MLP in Python, step by step, and explain the reasoning behind each design choice.